 A lot will depend on the actual implementation and the timetable.

-Analysts welcomed measures on potential job cuts in the public sector and moves to make it easier for companies to lay off people in times of economic difficulty although they met less support on Rome's streets.
+Analysts welcomed measures on potential job cuts in the public sector and moves to make it easier for companies to lay off people in times of economic difficulty, which met with strong opposition on Rome's streets.

 Making it easier to fire employees doesn't help people at all.
 They should target large assets, those who have more need to pay more in this moment of crisis, said one Rome resident, who did not wish to be named.

-In Greece, citizens hit by several rounds of austerity, including hefty pay and pension cuts and tax hikes, responded with similar criticism to the EU deal.
+In Greece, citizens hit by several rounds of austerity, including hefty pay and pension cuts and tax hikes, responded with similar criticism.

-Prime Minister George Papandreou said the agreement meant that the country's debt burden would now be sustainable, but people on the streets saw little reason to celebrate.
+Prime Minister George Papandreou said the deal meant that the country's debt burden will now be sustainable, but people on the streets saw little reason to celebrate.

 I don't feel saved, said teacher Pantelis Abeloyannis, 47, a father of three who is struggling to make ends meet and pay his mortgage following heavy pay cuts.